BackupTheBerlios/subnant-svn/trunk/README.txt

   * Migrate multiple repositories (verify->dump->create->load->verify)

-  * Define standard repository configuration (conf,hooks), then make it easy to create repositories to standard, automatically included in backups

   * Provide hook-script functionality similar to Subversion's own scripts, but without the need for third party tools (Perl,Python,sendmail,etc)

-Pre-requisites:
+  * Define standard repository configuration (conf,hooks), then make it easy to create repositories to standard, automatically included in backups and migrations as they are created under a standard svn-root directory

+Prerequisites:

   * .NET runtime >= 1.1 or Mono runtime >= 1.1.6